shulep999/epic-noir-revisited-es-de/README.md

    - `\_inc\systems\controllers\[system.theme].png` - this is the controller artwork displayed on the system view underneath the description.
 It should be a transparent PNG.
    - `[system.theme]` in the above paths refers to the name of the theme value for that system in ES-DE.
 Please make sure to same your images with that value (example: `tg16.jpg`)
 - While its preferred that you create and submit both images; its not required.
 Please feel free to contribute what you are comfortable creating.
+- To see a full list of what is open to be added please check [here](https://github.com/anthonycaccese/epic-noir-revisited-es-de/issues/1)
 - If you have any questions please don't hesistate to ask.

 ## **Credit**